Idrinth/simple-gateway/README.md

 ### GET /open-api

 This route aggregates the open-api definitions of registered services and displays a unified scheme for usage in postman for example.
-This has not yet been implemented.

 ## Configuration

-Configuration from different sources will be merges, with ENVs overwriting file based route definitions.
+Configuration from different sources will be merged, with ENVs overwriting file based route definitions.

 ### ENVs

 Configuring via the environment requires setting up the following values:

+- SERVICE_OPEN_API_MERGING will enable updating of the open-api document if set to `TRUE`
+- SERVICE_OPEN_API_FREQUENCY defauls to 600000ms and sets the update frequency
 - REQUIRED_COOKIE_NAME will set a cookie name to check for is restrict is set to cookie
 - ROUTES_TARGET_ORIGIN will set an Access-Control-Allow-Origin header and defaults to *
 - ROUTES_TARGET_METHODS will set the Access-Control-Allow-Methods header and filling it activates the CORS responses for all routes
 - /ROUTE_[A-Z0-9_]+/i defines the request root, where requests from the gateway will be send
-- /RESTRICT_[A-Z0-9_]+/ is optional and can be any of none(standard), api-key, cookie or authorization
+- /RESTRICT_[A-Z0-9_]+/i is optional and can be any of none(standard), api-key, cookie or authorization
-- /OPEN_API_[A-Z0-9_]+/ defines a route to retrieve the service's open-api document from.
+- /OPEN_API_[A-Z0-9_]+/i defines a route to retrieve the service's open-api document from.
 It will default to {host}/open-api

 ### File (routes.idrinth.json)